mlochbaum/BQN/doc/depth.md

 | 0                 | `↑↓↕⌽⍉`
 | 1                 | `/⊏⊔`

-Functions such as Take and Drop use a single number per axis.
+Functions such as [Take and Drop](take.md) use a single number per axis.
 When the left argument is a list of numbers, they apply to initial axes.
 But for convenience, a single number is also accepted, and applied to the first axis only.
-This is equivalent to ravelling the left argument before applying the function.
+This is equivalent to [deshaping](reshape.md) the left argument before applying the function.

         ≢2↑7‿7‿7‿7⥊"abc"
         ≢2‿1‿1↑7‿7‿7‿7⥊"abc"

 In these cases the flexibility seems trivial because the left argument has depth 1 or 0: it is an array or isn't, and it's obvious what a plain number should do.
 But for the second row in the table, the left argument is always an array.
-The general case is that the left argument is a vector and its elements correspond to right argument axes:
+The general case ([Select](select.md) below) is that the left argument is a list and its elements correspond to right argument axes:

         ⟨3‿2,1‿4‿1⟩ ⊏ ↕6‿7